 Here, there will be a list of all your notification emails.
 Click on the Manage button to the right:

-Once you’re finished, you can check your order settings.
 First, navigate to WooCommerce > Orders from your dashboard to check the status of a recent order.
-Note that you’ll need to create a test if you don’t have any yet:
+If you don’t have any orders yet, you’ll need to create a test order:

 If the Status says “Pending”, it explains why an email wasn’t sent.
 WooCommerce only sends order confirmation emails once the payments are complete.
 If the order is still pending, it may mean the customer abandoned their cart or needs to complete a bank transfer or other type of manual payment.